 QUT’s annual Dr EN Marks Sustainability Award recognises QUT students who display an ongoing, high level of achievement in their studies and service to the Samford community.
 Nominations for the award can be submitted by members of the university and the wider community.

-After a very wet summer the conditions at SERF were ready for the long-awaited hazard reduction burn.
-Only a small section (10 hectares) would be burnt as the burning regime is part of a long-term ecological research project.
-On Saturday 13 August, the local Fire Warden Councillor Bob Millar issued the Permit to Light Fire and the Officer in Charge Alan Wells supervised the burn.
+in 2011 after a very wet summer, the conditions at SERF were ready for the long-awaited hazard reduction burn.
+Only a small section of land (10 hectares) was involved as the burning regime is part of a long-term ecological research project.
+On Saturday 13 August 2011, the local Fire Warden Councillor Bob Millar issued the Permit to Light Fire and the Officer in Charge Alan Wells supervised the burn.

 The burn would not have been possible without the